-- 1. Catholic Looked After. - 2.
-Baptised Catholic children of staff. - 3.
-Baptised Catholic children with a sibling. - Baptised Catholic children from families whose parents/carers are resident in the Catholic Parish of St Mary's Chelsea. - 5.
-Baptised Catholic children from families not resident in the Catholic Parish of St Mary's Chelsea but who are resident in the Catholic deanery of Kensington and Chelsea. - 6.
-Other baptised Catholic children. - Other baptised Catholic children without a Certificate of Catholic Practice. - 8.
-Other Looked After. - Other children of staff, where the staff member has been employed on a permanent basis for at least two years at the time of the application. - 10.
-Other children of with a sibling at the school who will still be in attendance in September 2020. - 11.
-Baptised members of the Russian and Eastern Orthodox Communities. - 12.
-Children from families who are members of another Christian denomination and whose application is supported by a letter from a priest, minister, or Church Leader, confirming membership. - 13.
+- 1. Catholic Looked After and previously Looked After Children, including children adopted from state care outside England. - 2.
+Baptised Catholic children of staff, where the staff member has been employed on a permanent basis for at least two years at the time of application. - 3.
+Baptised Catholic children with a sibling at the school who will still be in attendance in September 2025. - Baptised Catholic children with a Certificate of Catholic Practice from families whose parents/carers are resident in the Catholic Parish of St Mary's Chelsea.
+Copies of the Parish map are available at the school and if requested can be sent by post. - Baptised Catholic children with a Certificate of Catholic Practice from families not resident in the Catholic Parish of St Mary's Chelsea but who are resident in the Catholic deanery of Kensington and Chelsea. - 6.
+Other baptised Catholic children with a Certificate of Catholic Practice. - 7.
+Other baptised Catholic children. - 8.
+Other Looked After and previously Looked After Children, including children adopted from state care outside England. - 9.
+Catechumens, normally evidenced by a certificate of reception into the order of catechumens. - 10.
+Children who are members of the Eastern Christian Church, normally evidenced by a certificate of baptism or reception from the authorities of that Church.

+- 11. Other children of staff, where the staff member has been employed on a permanent basis for at least two years at the time of application. - 12.
+Other children with a sibling at the school who will still be in attendance in September 2025. - 13.
+Children who are members of another Christian denomination and whose application is supported either by a certificate of baptism or by a letter from a Priest, Minister or Church Leader, confirming membership of a faith community. - 14.
 All other applications.